diegugawa/miniconda-jupyter/README.md

                          Default is 'myenv'
     ```

-    * As you can see inside the script, these are the default values for the variables listed above.
-Because the "requirement file" is unique to the tests that you are hoping to run, the path to the file needs to be updated so the script doesn't exit during execution.
+    * NOTE: As you can see, because the "requirements" file is unique to each case, the path to the file needs to be updated so the script doesn't exit during execution.

 ### Using Docker Jupyterhub